Harry J. Stephens

 Harry James Stephens (c.
 1866 – 25 August 1947) was an Australian journalist with a long career, mostly in Victoria and New South Wales agricultural districts.
 He was with The Farmer & Settler of Sydney for fourteen years and while editing that paper created Australia's first Country Party; later was editor of rival newspaper The Land.

 History

-He was successively editor of the Melbourne War Cry and reporter for the Launceston Daily Telegraph, then founder and editor of the Launceston Federalist; editor of the Charlton Tribune; managing editor of the Numurkah Leader; sub-editor of Sydney's Sunday Times; editor of The Farmer & Settler, Sydney 1906–1920, in 1912, with decentralisation, rural development and defence its primary concerns.; proprietor and editor of the Ouyen Mail; founder and managing editor of the Sunraysia Daily, Mildura; proprietor of the Western Advertiser of Wentworth; publicity officer for the National Party in Sydney; editor of The Land, and Fruit Culture.
+He was successively editor of the Melbourne War Cry and reporter for the Launceston Daily Telegraph, then founder and editor of the Launceston Federalist; editor of the Charlton Tribune; managing editor of the Numurkah Leader; sub-editor of Sydney's Sunday Times.

+He was chief sub-editor of The Farmer & Settler, Sydney 1906–1920.

+He founded the Country Party in 1912, with decentralisation, rural development and defence its primary concerns.

+In 1920 he was founder and managing editor for C. J. De Garis of the Sunraysia Daily, Mildura; A year later, he purchased Wentworth's Western Advertiser from Frank Wilkinson.
+The newspaper failed financially and was placed in the hands of receivers.

+In 1922 Stephens was, with R. M. Black, M. Young, M. J. Kelly, L. H. Iredale, and John Zimmer, a group of businessmen who came to the rescue of the insolvent Sunraysia Daily, sister publication of the Ouyen Mail.
+He left Mildura for Sydney in June 1923.

+He was for two years editor and managing director of Mallee Newspapers Pty Ltd, which also published, at Ouyen, the Murrayville Mirror, Woomelang Sun, Mallee Harvester, and Underbool Mirror.

+In December 1929 became editor of The Land, rival newspaper of The Farmer and Settler.
+It is possible he returned to the Farmer and Settler in 1932, as from 30 January 1932 to 22 July 1937 its banner was subtitled "Conducted by Uncle Wiseman", that being a known pseudonym.

+He was publicity officer for the National Party in Sydney;